Arghya-Bandyopadhyay30/Random-Joke-Generator/README.md

 ## Search Functionality

-Currently, the Random Joke Generator provides jokes randomly and doesn't have a built-in search functionality.
+Currently, the Random Joke Generator provides jokes randomly and doesn't have built-in search functionality.
 However, we're continuously working to improve the generator, and your feedback is valuable for us to consider adding new features in the future.

 ## Contributing